Vinifera-Developers/Vinifera/docs/User-Interface.md

 TargetLineColor=173,0,0            ; RGB color, color to draw movement lines with.
 TargetLineDropShadowColor=0,0,0    ; RGB color, color to draw target lines' drop shadow with.

-TargetLaserDashed=no               ; boolean, should target lasers be drawn with dashes?
+TargetLaserDashed=yes              ; boolean, should target lasers be drawn with dashes?
 TargetLaserDropShadow=no           ; boolean, should target lasers be drawn with a drop shadow?
 TargetLaserThick=no                ; boolean, should target lasers be drawn with a thick line?
 TargetLaserColor=173,0,0           ; RGB color, color to draw the target lasers with.